DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-03-23-letting-users-change-and-delete-notes.md

 ## What we changed

-*Changes are unpublished* We changed the notes page so that there are links letting users change and delete notes.
+*Changes are unpublished.* We changed the notes page so that there are links letting users change and delete notes.

 ## How it works